kakawait/cas-security-spring-boot-starter/README.md

 **ATTENTION** if _interceptor_ gets any issue to get _proxy ticket_ from CAS server, it will throw an `IllegalStateException`.

-Please checkout You can find sample usage for both on [`CasSecuritySpringBootSampleApplication`](https://github.com/kakawait/cas-security-spring-boot-starter/blob/master/cas-security-spring-boot-sample/src/main/java/com/kakawait/CasSecuritySpringBootSampleApplication.java)
+Please check out You can find sample usage for both on [`CasSecuritySpringBootSampleApplication`](https://github.com/kakawait/cas-security-spring-boot-starter/blob/master/cas-security-spring-boot-sample/src/main/java/com/kakawait/CasSecuritySpringBootSampleApplication.java)

 ### AssertionProvider and ProxyTicketProvider